mheob/include-fussball-de-widgets/README.md

 > \
 > The curly braces from my examples above should only show placeholders.
 These are also included, which is not correct.

-### Support of other plugins

-> This plugin support Borlabs Cookie since its version 2.0.

 ## Deutsch

 Jump to the [english](#english) version.